01-edu/public/docs/setup_of_external_repo.md

 - Test your subject by creating a group and launching an audit.
 If the paths are correctly inputed and your repository is correctly publicly published on gitHub pages, you will see your subject and your audit in the platform.

-## II- Setup of your docker repository
+## Setup of your docker repository

 - 1. Sign in your docker hub account and link it to your repository.